valerizaykov/blogsimpleDemo/README.md

 # BlogSimpleDemo
-Simple Laravel project we can create/delete blogs.
+Simple Laravel project we can create/delete/edit blogs.
-In the create form we can pick an existing user, it supports standart login provide by laravel and pagination.
+In the create form we can pick an existing user, it supports standart login provide by laravel and pagination also there is language picker allowing us to pick danish language.
 The purpose of the project is to give quick overview of laravel framework.
 # Used Technologies
 - Laravel